taskcluster/taskcluster-queue/README.md

 (and it passes travis ci)

 AWS Access Policies Required
 ----------------------------
-The taskcluster queue uses an S3 bucket for storing tasks meta-data, artifacts and results, in addition API and exchange meta-data is published buckets `schemas.taskcluster.net` and `references.taskcluster.net` as these are configured as defaults in `taskcluster-base`.
+The taskcluster queue uses an S3 bucket for storing artifacts, in addition API and exchange meta-data is published buckets `schemas.taskcluster.net` and `references.taskcluster.net` as these are configured as defaults in `taskcluster-base`.
 In order to operate on these resources the following access policy is needed:

 ```js